- Many people with diabetes are not diagnosed until after the damage has been done.

 According to the ADA, people with diabetes need to use the same guidelines as those without diabetes if they choose to drink: No more than one to two drinks per day.

 However, alcohol does block the production of glucose in the liver so drinking can cause a sudden drop in blood glucose.
-This is why too much alcohol and diabetes can be dangerous.
+This is why drinking too much alcohol while having diabetes can be dangerous.
 “The liver contains ‘emergency stores’ of glucose to raise your blood sugar if it drops too low.
 Once the liver's stores of glucose are used up, a person who drank a lot of alcohol can't make more glucose right away, and that can lead to dangerously low blood glucose or even death.”

 The higher your insulin levels over time, the higher will be your weight gain.
 Look for ways to manage insulin and blood sugar levels for more effective weight loss.
 This is where Almased could be your best friend.